gbih/Kubernetes-study-notes-v2/chp09_configuration/README.md

 - Storing sensitive information in secrets
 - Using the Downward API to expose pod metadata to the application
 - Using configMap, secret, downwardAPI and projected volumes

+### Notes

+Overall aim is to learn how three special volume types can be used to inject values from config maps, secrets and the Pod object itself.